Floodplain Map Viewer

 Obtain Technical Data

-Technical data for the Bozeman Creek and Tributaries floodplain mapping project is available for download on the city's ftp server at the link provided below.
+Technical data for the Bozeman Creek and Tributaries floodplain mapping project is available for download on the city file share site.
 Data including hydrologic analyses, flood profiles, floodway data tables, and HEC-RAS modeling files are available.
 Contact the City of Bozeman if you have trouble accessing the ftp.

 Currently Effective Flood Insurance Rate Maps (dated 9/2/2011)